 In Australia there currently exist two levels of professional accreditation and professional privilege: General Podiatrist and the specialist – Podiatric Surgeon.
 Australian podiatrists complete an undergraduate degree ranging from 3 to 4 years of education.
 Australian podiatric surgeons are specialist podiatrists with further training; a master’s degree must be completed.

 In summary, a chiropodist is a term that is no longer used in the United States.
 There the profession has evolved to the Doctor of Podiatric Medicine, podiatric physician and surgeon, or foot and ankle surgeon.
 With the exception of British Columbia, Alberta and Quebec, the practice of the profession is very different in the rest of the world.
 The podiatry (chiropody) model is used, where practitioners have a post-secondary, bachelor’s or master’s degree.
-For the best in surgical and non-surgical care of your feet, please call our office for an appointment.
+For the best in surgical and non-surgical care of your feet, please click below or reach out to our office for an appointment.

 Click below to learn more: